Bankruptcy

 Filing for bankruptcy will affect your credit score, but it will improve with time—and often far sooner than most filers expect.
 In fact, many people find that filing for bankruptcy repairs credit faster than would be possible otherwise.

 Bankruptcy isn’t just for individuals with consumer debt problems.
-Filing can benefit a small business owner by minimizing personal liability after a company closure or by helping a small business return to profitability.
+Filing can benefit a small business owner by minimizing personal liability after a company closure or helping a small business return to profitability.

 Get Professional Help